nextflow-io/nextflow/docs/aws.md

 ### AWS CLI

 :::{tip}
-Installing the AWS CLI in task containers is a legacy approach.
+The need for the AWS CLI is considered a legacy requirement for the deployment of Nextflow pipelines with AWS Batch.
 Instead, consider using {ref}`wave-page` and {ref}`fusion-page` to facilitate access to S3 without using the AWS CLI.
 :::

 Nextflow uses the [AWS command line tool](https://aws.amazon.com/cli/) (`aws`) to stage input files and output files between S3 and the task containers.